 Like most beans, favas are packed with protein - one cup provides you with over 25 percent of your daily protein needs.
 The beans are also excellent sources of folate, important for the formation of red blood cells and super important for women who are pregnant or may become pregnant, because it helps in the prevention of neural tube defects in the fetus.
 Favas have a lot of minerals, too - they're good sources of manganese, copper, zinc, prosperous and potassium, and are even good sources of iron and calcium.

 Did you ever see the movie Awakenings, with Robin Williams and Robert De Nero?
-It’s a true story, based on a book by neurologist Oliver Sacks, about helping patients temporarily recover (“awaken,” if you will) from an outbreak of encephalitis using the drug L-dopa.
+It's a true story, based on a book by neurologist Oliver Sacks, about helping patients temporarily recover ("awaken," if you will) from an outbreak of encephalitis using the drug L-dopa.
 What does this have to do with favas, you ask?
 It turns out that fava beans are a very good source of L-dopa.
-In some cases (depending on things like growing conditions and variety) only three ounces of favas has as much L-dopa as an actual pharmaceutical drug.
-(L-dopa is a precursor for dopamine and adrenaline – you can read all about it here.
-Also, if you’ve never read anything by Oliver Sacks – do it!)
+(L-dopa is a precursor for dopamine and adrenaline - you can read a study on L-dopa in fava beans here.
+Also, if you've never read anything by Oliver Sacks - do it!)

 But that's not all!
 Fava beans are the cause of a potentially deadly genetic disease called favism, which is a dangerous type of anemia caused by eating fava beans, or even by exposure to fava flower pollen.
 In susceptible individuals (who are generally from the Mediterranean and the Middle East), naturally occurring chemicals in favas are converted to red blood cell-damaging compounds.
 Like sickle-cell anemia, it is now understood that a milder form of the disease probably provides some immunity against malaria, once endemic to the Mediterranean.

 What to Do with It